 This is not something bad either, a government has to first cater its own nationals.
 It’s not that we are closing doors for Foreigners, it’s just that we are opening avenues for our citizens.
 Another bold step being planned by the Saudi Arabian government is the localization of jobs at the grocery stores.

 It will create 20,000 Jobs for Saudis: The basic intention behind such a step is to open up employment opportunities towards Saudis which can, unfortunately, only be done by closing down job avenues for the foreigners.
 According to sources claims, by localizing the grocery stores we can open up 20,000 job opportunities for our nationals.

-This step shall help boost employment rates of Saudis.
+It has been proved to be effective in the past: This step shall help boost employment rates of Saudis.
 Localization of sectors has been done in the near past which has provided us with fruitful results.
 The ministry claims that 8,000 Saudis got employed after the telecom sector limited its job towards Saudi nationals only.

 The Shoura Council believes that this step will not only be beneficial for the economy but also a great social issue would be resolved.
 The Tasattur (where on paying a fee a non-Saudi can do a business in name of a Saudi) shall be wiped out!
 Things are changing rapidly and we hope that these steps would bring in fruitful results as per our expectations!